MazamaScience/MazamaSpatialUtils/README.md

 that we currently use.
 These convert functions all follow the same recipe:

  * download spatial data in shapefile format into a standard directory
- * convert shapefile data into a sp SpatialPolygonsDataFrame
+ * convert shapefile data into a sp simple features data frame
  * modify the dataframe in the `@data` slot so that it adheres to package internal standards

 Other datasets can be added following the same procedure.